sal55/langs/MLang.md/Mfeatures.md

        "(" "\[" "," or a binary operator

 ### Comments
 M only has single-line comments starting with "!" until end-of-line. ("!" came from the DEC Fortran and Algol I used in the late 70s.)
-I've recently introduced '#' for the same purpose, however take care with nested comments using #, since ## introduces a doc-string
+I've recently introduced '#' for the same purpose, however take care with nested comments using #, since ## introduces a doc-string (a flaw I will need to look at)

 It has had block comments in the past, but I believe those should be an editor function (which can use multiple "!" comments).
 (This also makes things simpler for highlighting editors, as it doesn't need to keep track of context from 1000s of lines before.)